Lady Adela

 Lady Adela Jaff or Adela Khanem, called the Princess of the Brave by the British was a Kurdish ruler of the Jaff tribe and one of the first famous woman leaders in the history of Kurdistan.
 The Jaff tribe is the biggest tribe in Kurdistan and is native to the Zagros area, which is divided between Iran and Iraq.
 Adela Khanem was of the famous aristocratic Sahibqeran family, who intermarried with the tribal chiefs of Jaff.
 Lady Adela exerted great influence in the affairs of Jaff tribe in the Sharazor plain.
+The Brits appointed her the title “Lady” due to the restoration of trade and law in the region and succeeded in saving the lives of hundreds of British soldiers.

 Biography

-She was born in 1847 the ruling family in Sanandaj, second largest city of Iranian Kurdistan.
+She was born in 1847, to the ruling family in Sanandaj, second largest city of Iranian Kurdistan.
 She married Kurdish King Osman Pasha Jaff, whose headquarters was in Halabja.
 Her husband Osman Pasha Jaff, was a Pasha and she ruled in his place at her husband’s absence.
 Her father was the grand vizier of Persia and her uncles were grand viziers of the Ottoman Empire and Saudi Arabia.
 Adela Jaff was one of the few rulers that were women in the region.
 The British invaded German Ottoman Iraq during World War I and conquered it with the treaty of Mudros in 1917.
 They wished to give the Kurds Autonomy by setting up the Mosul commission in 1918.
 They gave Mahmud Barzanji power, but he revolted and launched a campaign to murder all British political officers assigned to each tribe in 1919.
 She was even revered by the British because of her acts of mercy towards British captives, who were a part of the Mesopotamian invasion during World War I.

 Adela Khanum Jaff gave all British political officers refugee within her houses.
 This is when Adela Khanum defended, supported, fed, and gave the British refuge.Then they would ultimately give her the title Khan-Bahadur by Major Fraser, called her Princess of the Brave, and she would reign with the British far beyond the death of Osman Pasha Jaff in 1909.

 The Jaff dialect (called Jaffi) is part of Sorani, a south-southeastern branch of Kurdish language family.
 The region inhabited by this tribe is southwest of Sanandaj all the way to Javanroud, and also areas around the city of Sulaimaniyah in Southern Kurdistan.
 Once nomadic, the Jaffs have more recently settled into a predominantly agricultural way of life and are often known as the most educated and intellectual tribe of the Kurds.